But did you know that too little salt can be just as damaging as too much?

 In truth, the optimal sodium intake per day will differ from person to person and depends on various lifestyle factors like activity level and current health.

 Additionally, the Japanese are one of the healthiest nations in the world.
-The fact that they eat a high salt diet probably isn’t a coincidence.
+The fact that their high salt intake is predominantly from soups and ferments rather than processed food probably isn’t a coincidence.

 The Salt Fix